GribApiDotNet/GribApi.NET/README.md

 ```

 ### Running SWIG
 Most of the interop interfaces are generated using `SWIG` and included in the repository.
-If you want generate the interfaces yourself, you'll need `SWIG` installed and available on PATH.
+You shouldn't need to create them.
+However, if you want to generate the interfaces yourself, you'll need `SWIG` installed and available on PATH.
 Then run `build/swig_gen.cmd`.

 ### Running Tests
 1. Install [NUnit](http://www.nunit.org/) and expose it on PATH.